 It was identified that a team of 8-12 students is suitable to take on the challenge of design, manufacture and characterise a structural battery composite device.
 The goal was for the team of students to origin from different programmes across Chalmers.
 Minimum one student from Mechanical Engineering, Physics, Chemistry and Chemical Engineering as well as Electrical engineering was considered necessary for the team.
 The admission of students to the course took place in two steps.
 First, students were asked to write a cover letter, explaining why they were applying for this course.
 After which interviews took place, much like a job application process.
-In total, 10 students were accepted, apart from different backgrounds, these students were first-year master's students, 50% were second-year master's students who wanted to write their thesis closely linked to the TRACKs course, finally 30% are first- and second-year PhD-students,
+In total, 10 students were accepted, apart from different backgrounds, these students are also different far advanced in their respective education programs.
+20% of the students were first-year master's students, 50% were second-year master's students who wanted to write their thesis closely linked to the TRACKs course, finally 30% are first- and second-year PhD-students,

-Figure 2.
+Figure 3.
 This distribution means that the students in practice have different number of manhours available, but common to all of them is that they are given the chance to practice taking something from idea to prototype.